 According to the histological classification, there are the following types of bowel cancer:

 - Stromal tumors

 The histotype of the tumor influences how long the bowel cancer will last.
 Adenocarcinoma can be mucous.
 Then it has a worse prognosis, as the bowel cancer in this case develops quickly and is more difficult to treat.
 These types of tumors are divided into mucous, mucoid and colloidal.
-There are also ring-shaped and mucocellular carcinomas.
+There are also ring-shaped and mucocellular adenocarcinomas.
 The histological type is determined by biopsy.
-It influences the treatment course of the disease.
+It influences the treatment of colon cancer.